 • Spring semester visa application will start in late February

 Students cannot apply for the visa until they receive the required documents from the Program Manager.
 Once documents are received from the university in Thailand, Program Manager will email the documents to the students along with step-by-step instructions.
 The application is done entirely online, and visas are typically granted within 2 – 3 weeks of applying.
 The cost is approximately $80 USD for a single entry.
-Students can apply for multiple entry in Thailand for an additional fee.
+Students can apply for multiple entries in Thailand for an additional fee.

 The Program Manager will assist with the visa steps however, it is the student’s responsibility to apply and receive their student visa.